Tanida Demo Builder 6 Professional

 Standalone EXE (.EXE): Executable Demo

 Image File: This creates a sequence of image files.
-Optionally you can export an html file in order to display all the images within a web page.
+Optionally you can export an html file in order to display all

 Word Document: Publish your project in Microsoft Word DOC.